-Optimize Your Language Learning – Optimize Your Repetitions (Part 2)
+Optimize Your Repetitions to Accelerate Your Language Learning (Part 2)

-Don’t get me wrong – effective learning gets more complicated the faster you want to learn.
-And the more durable memories you want to create.
+Don’t get me wrong – effective learning gets more complicated; the faster you want to learn.
+And the more long-lasting memories you want to create.

-Because the very little known truth is that we all learn, more less, the same.
+Still, these principles can be applied by anyone, regardless of his sex, or age because the very little known truth is that we all learn, more or less, the same.

 Let’s dig in.

 Below you can find my list of the essential rules affecting your language learning progress.
 It’s far from being complete.

 There are other rules and limitations, but the ones below are one of the easiest ones to implement.